Globalization & Localization Testing

 Localisation is the process of adapting internationalised software for a specific region or language by adding locale-specific components and translating text.

 - Product is designed to work in any culture or local

 - The final product is called as Globalised product.

 - Enable the software to be used with different languages.

-- It is also called as “G11N“ as there as 11 characters in between G & N which ensures that the product will handle international support without breaking functionality.
+- Globalization Testing is also called as “G11N“ as there as 11 characters in between G & N which ensures that the product will handle international support without breaking functionality.